simozhou/supreme-fishstick/README.md

 - Styling update
     - adjust speaker texts for Stehbens and Engel to make them more consistent with the rest
     - incorporate new icons in programme
+    - change mail from participants to the general one

 - Function update
     - make the register button redirect to the actual registration website